 GIS (Geographic Information System) is one of the technologies making using these features in software possible.
 It can capture, store, and display tons of valuable data related to positions in space.
 Today, we’ll consider how it works and highlight some benefits it can bring to companies working in logistics and transportation.

-What is GIS, and How Does It Differ From GPS?
+What Is GIS, and How Does It Differ From GPS?

 Often, when we speak of the necessity to build a real-time map application, the first thing that comes to mind is GPS.
 Since both GPS and GIS serve a similar purpose and their names look pretty much the same, it makes sense to highlight their main features.
 Drawing the line between these technologies will help to understand how to build the most optimal software solution for your logistics and transportation business.